The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 ### Retreat
 Running away from a dire situation always requires a successful ***DEX*** save, as well as a safe destination to run to.
 ## Rest & Healing
-***Short Rest***: Immediately following a battle, a PC may spend a turn catching their breath to regain d6 stamina, and spend a single supply to repair a weapon or armor.
-This can only happen once after each battle.
+***Short Rest***: Spend a turn catching your breath and spend a single supply to repair a weapon or armor.

-***Night’s Rest***: After consuming a ration and a full night’s rest of two watches, PCs regain all lost stamina and remove 1 Stress.
-PCs may also spend any number of supplies to repair weapons and armor.
+***Night’s Rest***: After consuming a ration and a full night’s rest of two watches, remove 1 stress.
+You may also spend any number of supplies to repair weapons and armor.

+***Day's Rest***: A day's rest with only idle activity recovers all stamina and removes d4 stress.

-***Full Rest***: Spending a full week resting in a safe location restores any temporarily lowered attributes, removes all stress, repairs armor, and restores worn weapons.
+***Full Rest***: Spending a full week resting in a safe location with only idle activity recovers all attributes, removes all stress, and repairs weapons and armor.
 ## Distance
 Measuring distance is handled abstractly, making it faster and easier.